emelie-nilsson/Milstone-project1/README.md

  All images are downloaded from [Freepik](https://www.freepik.com/).
 They were all selected to match the content of the website aswell as the colour theme.
 All images are downsized to fit the purpose of the website.
  The logo is created by [ChatGPT](https://chatgpt.com/).
  ![C&CLogo](assets/images/c&clogo.jpg)

+ A [Favicon](https://favicon.io/) was created based on the letters C and C with the colour theme in mind.

  ### Text
  The five reasons to do crochet, is also created by [ChatGPT](https://chatgpt.com/).
 The rest of the text is written by the author.